informatics-lab/blog/_posts/2015-08-04-augmented-reality-sandpit.md

 Our plan is to station the sandpit in a public area within the Office allowing visitors and staff alike to enjoy and learn through the unique interface.

-We also aim to link up with the Met Office's STEM ambassadors and allow them to use the environment to enhance presentations and engagement with children and at outreach events.
+We also aim to link up with the [Met Office's STEM Ambassadors][STEM] and allow them to use the environment to enhance presentations and engagement with children and at outreach events.

-Find out more about [STEM at the Met Office][STEM]...

 ## HOW ... will you make something like that??